-- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:
+• Provide the biographical sketch information as an appendix to your project narrative.

+- Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - Biographical information (curriculum vitae) specifically for any Research Scientists that may be listed in Section A on the R&R Budget form must follow the guidelines and format described in Appendix 2 below. - The biographical information (curriculum vitae) for each person in this appendix must not exceed 2 pages when printed on 8.5" by 11" paper with 1-inch margins (top, bottom, left, and right) with font not smaller than 11 point.
+Applications exceeding this or any other page limit will be declined without review and will not be considered for funding. - The biographical information must include the following:

-Education and Training: Undergraduate, graduate and postdoctoral training, provide institution, major/area, degree and year.
+Education and Training: Undergraduate, graduate and postdoctoral training - provide institution, major/area, degree and year.

-Research and Professional Experience: Beginning with the current position list, in chronological order, professional/academic positions with a brief description.
+Research and Professional Experience: Beginning with the current position, list in chronological order professional/academic positions with a brief description.

 Publications: Provide a list of up to 10 publications most closely related to the proposed project.
-For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
+For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, article/page numbers, year of publication, and website address if available electronically.
+You may use an abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author).
+You may also use this convention in the application bibliography.
 Patents, copyrights and software systems developed may be provided in addition to or substituted for publications.